Palitana temples: Architecture and artwork

 The Palitana temples highlight the Maru-Gurjara architecture found in western and northwestern parts of the Indian subcontinent, primarily Gujarat and Rajasthan.
-Given its history of damage and rebuilding, the 16th- to 19th-century Palitana temples of Svetambara Jain tradition show the evolution in design principles over this period within the Solanki school.
+Given its history of damage and rebuilding, the 16th- to 19th-century Palitana temples of Śvetāmbara Jain tradition show the evolution in design principles over this period within the Solanki school.
 It reflects an ornate style with the North Indian Nagara temples architecture, and is related to the innovations and developments that began in western India around the 10th century with the Kalyana Chalukya dynasty.
 This architecture is also found in Hindu temples and Digambara Jain tradition temples in this part of India.

 This Solanki-school Maru-Gurjara architecture preserves the Nagara Shikhara, yet distinctively favors ornate outer and inner walls with numerous reliefs, sculptures and open pillared halls with the square and circle principle variously applied.
 Integrated within are andolas (a form of arches) and toranas of different styles, typically highly ornamented.
 These are found in the region stretching between Gujarat and Telangana.
 The post 16th-century temples in Palitana, like those found in Rajasthan, look ever more ornamented and precision carved in marble or other materials that became increasingly easier to move from their place of origin.
 Ceilings, ambulatories and pillars too are lavishly decorated, while domes in concentric shrinking circles help envelop more space and light.
 The sanctum (garbhagriya) remembers the historic tradition, as do the upper layers of the superstructure.
 Among the various Tuks at Shatrujaya, the more elaborate and open architecture temples are those built in the 19th century and under the sponsorship of the Anandji Kalyanji Trust.